 The curriculum shall allow and assist all students to acquire the following capacities:

-Communication skills necessary to function in a complex and changing civilization;
+Literacy, including communication skills necessary to function in a complex and changing world;

-Knowledge to make economic, social, and political choices;
+Knowledge to make wise economic, social, career, and political choices;

-Core values and qualities of good character to make moral and ethical decisions throughout his or her life;
+Core values and qualities of good character to make moral and ethical decisions throughout life;

-Understanding of governmental processes as they affect the community, the state, and the nation;
+Understanding of our constitutional republic, the three (3) branches of government, and how government impacts citizens, the community, the state, and the nation;

-Sufficient self-knowledge and knowledge of his/her mental and physical wellness;
+Sufficient self-knowledge and knowledge of the student’s own mental and physical wellness;

-Sufficient grounding in the arts to enable each student to appreciate his/her cultural and historical heritage;
+Sufficient grounding in the arts to enable each student to appreciate the student’s own cultural and historical heritage;

-Sufficient preparation to choose and pursue his/her life's work intelligently;
+Sufficient preparation to choose and pursue the student’s life's work intelligently;

-Skills to enable him/her to compete favorably with students in other states.
+Skills to enable each student to compete competitively with students in other states.

 Superintendent Responsibility

 In any school administered under the provisions of KRS 160.345, the Superintendent shall determine which curriculum, textbooks, instructional materials, and student support services shall be provided in the school after consulting with the Board, the Principal, and the school council and after a reasonable review and response period for stakeholders.
-All council policies shall be designed to meet student academic expectations and goals established by statute, regulation and Board policy.
+All council policies shall be designed to meet student academic achievement expectations and goals established by statute, regulation and Board policy.

+Effective July 1, 2026, the Superintendent shall use the instructional materials depository to report the District’s selection of instructional materials to the Kentucky Department of Education (KDE), unless the District purchases approved alternate instructional materials under KRS 156.412.
+The Superintendent shall submit a notification to the KDE if the District plans to adopt instructional materials or a program as a core comprehensive resource for reading and writing, mathematics, science, or social studies that is not on the state-approved list by submitting evidence per KRS 156.445.

 Students with Disabilities